 Choosing a tank

 The type of tank you should get depends on a number of factors, namely how much room you have, what the water will be used for and how much you’re willing to spend.
-Bulleen Art & Garden has a large range of polyethylene tanks that come in a range of shapes and sizes.
-These plastic tanks respond well to bumps, are non-corrosive, and are usually the cheapest to buy.
-You can also purchase underground tanks, bladders that fit under houses, and concrete tanks.
+Plastic tanks respond well to bumps, are non-corrosive, and are usually the cheapest to buy.
+You can also purchase underground tanks, bladders that fit under houses, and concrete tanks

 Melbourne averages approximately 50 mm of rainfall each month, on an average rainy day (4.5 mm of rainfall) a roof of 150m2 will catch 675 litres of water.
 In order to collect all of this water, your tank will have to be at least this big.
 During the wetter months of the year, you may not use your tank at all, in this instance the same size roof has the potential to catch more than 7,500 litres over the month.